ychitraprabhu/HostelMate/README.md

 # HostelMate

 HostelMate is a web platform designed to help students discover hostels near selected colleges.
-The platform allows users to explore hostel listings and view ratings and reviews submitted by verified students.
+The platform allows users to explore hostel listings and view ratings and reviews submitted only by verified students.

-This project is a clean, full-stack application built using Node.js, Express, MySQL, and vanilla frontend technologies (HTML/CSS/JS).
+This project is a full-stack application built using Node.js, Express, MySQL, and vanilla frontend technologies (HTML/CSS/JS).

 ---